 Each app has their pros and cons.
 Spotify has a pretty cool radio feature similar to Pandora and also has the ability to make your own playlists, unlike Pandora.
 Pandora is for those who don’t like to sit there and manually add songs to a playlist — just pick an artist you like and the app will play similar sounding songs, so you’re sure to enjoy.
 Fit Radio acts the same way — if you hate making playlists or don’t have time, try Pandora or Fit Radio.

 Fit Radio is an app made specifically for the fitness crowd.
-There’s playlists for running, walking, yoga, lifting heavy, and dancing, to name a few.
+There are playlists for running, walking, yoga, lifting heavy, and dancing, to name a few.
 You can choose by genre also but they excel in the EDM/Dubstep categories.
 Fit Radio is unique because they keep a constant beat which is important if you’re running for an hour or taking a Spinning class.
 The free version of Fit Radio is extremely limiting.
-But if you want to pay the $5 a month,you get a ton more content and the freedom to choose the genre or workout style and honestly it’s probably worth it.
+But if you want to pay the $5 a month, you get a ton more content and the freedom to choose the genre or workout style and honestly, it’s probably worth it.

 - Counting Calories/Macros